-Table 9 demonstrates how this approach will deliver sufficient pitches to meet the need up to 2031 plus a buffer of two pitches (20%) - providing a five-year deliverable supply of pitches from adoption of the SLP in 2025, as required by the PPTS.
-The approach will also provide 71% of the total need for 14 pitches over the Plan period (2024-41).

-It is not possible to identify and allocate further sites to meet the remaining need for four pitches up to 2041, as no deliverable site options were put forward through the Sandwell Local Plan preparation process, which included a “call for site” opportunity and an assessment of Council-owned land.
+It is not possible to identify and allocate further sites to meet the remaining need for eight pitches up to 2041, as no deliverable site options were put forward through the Sandwell Local Plan preparation process, which included a “call for sites” opportunity and an assessment of Council-owned land.
 Therefore, this remaining need will be met within the borough through the planning application process, with proposals considered against the criteria set out in Policy SHO9 and any other relevant local plan policies.
 This is consistent with past trends, where small windfall sites have come forward within the urban area and have been approved where they were in accordance with other planning policies.

 Travelling Showpeople Plots